joekrinke15/blog/_posts/2020-10-24-Deep-Learning-Basics.md

 "direction" to update your weights in order to minimize the error function.
 The illustration below demonstrates how gradient descent works to minimize the loss.
 ![gradientdescent](https://rasbt.github.io/mlxtend/user_guide/general_concepts/gradient-optimization_files/ball.png)

+Networks are typically trained by feeding multiple observations into the model at once.
+Each set of observations is called a batch.
+The weights are updated every single time that you feed a batch into the network.
+If you feed batches into the network until you've used up all of your training data that is called an epoch.
+Deeper networks require more epochs of training to produce good results.

 We've established a simple framework for constructing and training neural networks.The same basic principles apply to any deep learning problem- your goal is always to minimize some loss function by adjusting the weights of a network.
 More complex problems can be solved using different combinations of loss functions, gradient descent algorithms, and network structures.

 # Convolutional Neural Networks